Author: Kobina Sekyi

 Genre: Play/Short Story

 Country: Gold Coast (Now Ghana)

-To understand why Kobina Sekyi, who himself was from the elite who were eagerly morphing into caricatures of hybrids, turned around to criticize the status quo, which in the beginning of the nineteenth century marked the borderline between civilisation and bushmen up to today, one needs to read about his biography.
+To understand why Kobina Sekyi, himself a member of the elite who were eagerly morphing into caricatures of hybrids, turned around to criticize the status quo, which in the beginning of the nineteenth century marked the borderline between civilisation and bushmen, one needs to read about his biography.

 Biography of Kobina Sekyi: Kobina Sekyi, the grandson of Chief Kofi Sekyi, was born in 1892 at Cape Coast (locally known as Oguaa).
 As a highly educated member of his society, he was brought up to believe that European culture was superior to African culture.
 He attended Mfantsipim Boys' School (the oldest senior secondary school in Ghana) and went on to study English Literature at the University of London.
 However, a fellow student (Nigerian) persuaded him to give up English Literature in favour of Philosophy.

 Sekyi returned to England in 1915 to study law.
 On the voyage out his boat, the SS Falaba, was torpedoed by a German U-boat and some lives were lost.
 Sekyi managed to get to a lifeboat, at which point a European shouted at him that he should get out of the boat, as a black man had no right to be alive when whites were drowning.
 It was this incident that had a profound effect on him, confirming his rejection of European pretensions to superiority.
 In 1918, Sekyi qualified as a barrister, and was awarded an MA in philosophy.

 The Blinkards is a satirical play written in English and interspersed with Fanti (all the Fantis have been translated on the left hand side of the page or the even-numbered pages).
 It tells of the consequences of blindly mimicking the European culture.